ericmustin/candidate_lab/README.md

 ## Exercise Two - Cribl Edge - Initial setup and configuration

 Next, we setup the initial configuration for the Edge container.
-First, ensure you've created a cribl cloud acct per the Lab instructions, and then generate a custom curl command for installing the edge node onto the local edge container.
+First, ensure you've created a cribl cloud acct per the Lab PDF instructions, and then generate a custom curl command for installing the edge node onto the local edge container.
 Following the lab instructions should yield a bash script to be copied (and then run in the container directly by `exec`'ing into it and cd'ing to the `/opt` directory), as seen in this screenshot

 ![bashcmd](./artifacts/lab_two/cribledgebash.png)

 Then, once edge is installed on the container, back in the cribl UI we configure edge, via it's sources, pipelines, and destinations.
-In this exercise we're focusing on just the Sources.
-So, first we removed unused sources (such as windows events, system metrics, etc), and then we add a syslog source per the instructions in the lab.
+In this specific exercise we're focusing on just the Sources.
+So, first we removed unused sources (_such as windows events, system metrics, etc_), and then we add a syslog source per the instructions in the lab.
 Since we don't have a destination or pipeline setup yet, we simply use the quickconnect UI to connect to the devnull destination.
 Screenshots of this configuration can be seen below.
 Lastly we ensure we have a remote connection established btwn the cribl UI and our local edge instance, by invoking the "capture" option for the syslog datasource in question.
-This source will pickup application logs from our ecomm web-app, and allow us to create a sample file of these logs which we can then leverage to test and configure our pipeline transformations and filtering functions.
+This source will pickup application logs from our ecomm web-app, and allow us to create a sample file of these events which we can then leverage to test and configure our pipeline transformations and filtering functions.

 ![disable](./artifacts/lab_two/defaultdisablewindowsetal.png.png)
 ![syslog](./artifacts/lab_two/syslogcapture.png)